MicrosoftDocs/winrt-api/windows.storage.provider/istorageprovideruicommand_state.md

 ## -remarks

-When the State is Hidden, the command will not display at all.
 When the State is Disabled, the command will be visible but not click-able.
 When the State is Enabled, the command will be visible and click-able.

+Windows may choose to display "Hidden"-requested commands as "Disabled".
+Those commands will be visible but not click-able.

 ## -see-also